 I mean, the other is just like all of this amazing innovation that companies like Cloudflare and other industry veterans are doing here.

-All of the customers are sort of sitting there being like, I want to harness this innovation, but how do I integrate it into my environment?
+They're all, all of the customers are sort of sitting there being like, I want to harness this innovation, but how do I integrate it into my environment?

 How do I adapt my tools?

-Their orgs are using Mac and Linux, but their access management has limited or no compatibility with both of those platforms.
+Their orgs are using Mac and Linux, but their access management has limited or no like compatibility with both of those platforms.